top of page

 Radon Testing

+Idaho is considered a moderate-to-high radon zone in many areas.
 A 48-hour radon test measures indoor radon levels and determines if mitigation may be recommended.

 WDO / Termite Inspection

 While Idaho does not have heavy termite pressure like southern states, wood-destroying organisms can still be present.
+Lenders may require an NPMA-33 report in some transactions.

 Sewer Scope Inspection